flegh113/FxWordlist/README.md

 ---------------------------------------------------------------------------------------------------------

 ## Futur Updates :
-Future updates will introduce new features, including the ability to create custom modes without retyping the entire configuration.
+Upcoming features will allow you to create custom modes, eliminating the need to re-enter your entire configuration.

+Additionally, new rules will be introduced to refine the generation of even more probable passwords.

 ---------------------------------------------------------------------------------------------------------
 >> #### Note: Always consider ethical and legal aspects when creating and using password lists.